 Emotional Lability – That Ever-Changing Mood

 Long term stress can lead to emotional exhaustion and this leads to an inability to self-regulate emotions.
 If you are hammered with relentless stress and uncertainty, day-after-day, the result is a trip over into survival mode.
 Humans don’t do well while living in perpetual survival mode.
 One of the first walls to fall is emotional regulation.
 What is the point of trying to regulate when you have need that precious brain power to keep you and your dependents alive, fed, and clothed?

 So, if you find yourself unusually quick to anger or breaking down into tears, these are the warning drumbeats of approaching mental exhaustion and burn-out.

 Feeling Overwhelmed or Unable to Cope

 Do you feel unable to complete tasks that you used to complete with ease?
 Like keeping up with housework and bills?
-Maybe your work productivity has sharply declined as you spend endless minutes staring into space, doom scrolling, or seeking a little dopamine hit from cute cat videos.
+Maybe your work productivity has sharply declined as you spend endless minutes staring into space, doom scrolling, or forever seeking a little dopamine hit from cute cat videos.
 Workers that feel overwhelmed will spend in an inordinate amount of time trying to get started and get organized.
 It’s this classic ‘list of lists’ where nothing is ever produced.

 You can recover, but you’re going to have to give yourself the time to recover.
-This is often the hardest part, because you’re in this state because there is no time for self care or burn-out recovery.
-First, it is first important to realize that burn-out is not the same thing as stress.
+This is often the hardest part, because you’re already in this state because there is no time for self care or burn-out recovery.
+First, it is important to realize that burn-out is not the same thing as stress.
 The latter can be managed with a vacation or a perspective change, some support from people who love you.
 Instead, people in burn-out are running on empty and there is a hopelessness that really requires real intervention.
 There are a few things you can do to help yourself recover from emotional exhaustion and burn-out.

 The Beauty in Good Enough